awsdocs/amazon-cloudfront-developer-guide/doc_source/http-502-bad-gateway.md

   After the test is finished, find the **Protocols** and **Cipher Suites** sections in the test results to see which ciphers or protocols are supported by your origin\.
 Compare them with the list of [Supported Ciphers and Protocols](secure-connections-supported-viewer-protocols-ciphers.md)\.

 **Note**
 If you're using Elastic Load Balancing, see [SSL Security Policies for Elastic Load Balancing](https://docs.aws.amazon.com/elasticloadbalancing/latest/userguide/elb-security-policy-options.html) in the *Elastic Load Balancing User Guide* to learn how to set the ciphers and protocols\.
-Using the Predefined Security Policy *ELBSecurityPolicy\-2016\-08* gives CloudFront access to your Elastic Load Balancer\.
+Using the Predefined Security Policy *ELBSecurityPolicy\-2016\-08* gives CloudFront access to your load balancer\.
 If you want to restrict it further using a custom policy, you must allow the ciphers that CloudFront supports\.

 ## SSL/TLS Certificate on the Origin Is Expired, Invalid, Self\-signed, or the Certificate Chain Is in the Wrong Order<a name="ssl-certificate-expired"></a>